blackbird-agency/hyva-splide-js/README.md

 You no longer need to worry about how to implement SplideJS in your Magento 2 Hyvä Theme projects.</br>
 No manipulations required, instant use after installation.

+Splide is lazily loaded and does not affect performances accoding to [Hyvä documentation](https://docs.hyva.io/hyva-themes/writing-code/patterns/loading-external-javascript.html).

 [How It Works](#how-it-works) •
 [Installation](#installation) •
 [Usage](#usage)